Ladder-residual: parallelism-aware architecture for accelerating large model inference with communication overlapping: Abstract

 \section{Abstract}

 Large language model inference is both memory-intensive and time-consuming, often requiring distributed algorithms to efficiently scale.
-Various model parallelism strategies are used in distributed training and inference to partition computation across multiple devices, reducing memory load and computation time.
-However, using model parallelism necessitates communication of information between GPUs, which has been a major bottleneck and limits the gains obtained by scaling up the number of devices.
-We introduce Ladder Residual, a simple architectural modification applicable to all residual-based models that enables straightforward overlapping that effectively hides the latency of communication. \textbf{Our insight is that in addition to system optimizations, one can also redesign the model architecture to decouple communication from computation}.
+Various model parallelism strategies are used to partition computation across multiple devices, reducing memory load and computation time.
+However, using model parallelism requires communication of information between GPUs, which limits the gains obtained by scaling up the number of devices.
+We introduce Ladder Residual, a simple architectural modification applicable to all residual-based models that enables straightforward overlapping to hide the latency of communication. \textbf{Our insight is that in addition to system optimizations, the model architecture can also be redesigned to decouple communication from computation}.
 While Ladder Residual can allow communication-computation decoupling in conventional parallelism patterns, we focus on Tensor Parallelism in this paper, which is particularly bottlenecked by its heavy communication.
-For a Transformer model with 70B parameters, applying Ladder Residual to all its layers can achieve 29\% end-to-end wall clock speed up at inference time with TP sharding over 8 devices.
-We refer the resulting Transformer model as the Ladder Transformer.
-We train a 1B and 3B Ladder Transformer from scratch and observe comparable performance to a standard dense transformer baseline.
+For a Transformer model with 70B parameters, applying Ladder Residual to all its layers can achieve 29\% end-to-end wall clock speedup at inference time with sharding over 8 devices.
+We train a 1.2B and 3.5B Ladder Residual based Transformer models from scratch and observe comparable performance to a standard dense transformer baseline.
 We also show that it is possible to convert parts of the Llama-3.1 8B model to our Ladder Residual architecture with minimal accuracy degradation by only retraining for 3B tokens.
-We release our code for training \footnote{Training code: \url{https://github.com/IBM/dolomite-engine}} and inference \footnote{Inference code: \url{https://github.com/mayank31398/ladder-residual-inference}} for easier replication of experiments.